-The following is an edited version of a talk given by IBT supporter Roxanne Baker at Goldsmiths, University of London, 17 February 2018.
+The following is an edited version of a talk given by an IBT supporter at Goldsmiths, University of London, 17 February 2018.

 Marxism, Feminism and #MeToo: audio

 There has always been a separation between feminism and Marxism.
 The fault lines don’t change as much as each new generation of activists tends to assume.
 The form differs, but the same fundamental patterns reassert themselves because we are still operating within class society – more specifically, within capitalist society.